Google Earth Enterprise Documentation Home | Fusion resources and projects

 - A photo editing application such as Adobe Photoshop, GIMP, or similar, to view the custom mask files after

-builds, or to make modifications to the mask file such as unmasking water bodies or exposing more visible water from a coastline.
+gepolymaskgenbuilds, or to make modifications to the mask file such as unmasking water bodies or exposing more visible water from a coastline.

 gepolymaskgen command usage

-to create or load an image as a reference for masking, generating as mask based on desired regions, feathering the mask edges as needed, and then writing out the resulting mask.
-Here are the main gepolymaskgen
+gepolymaskgen has a few command line parameters to specify the workflow for creating a mask.
+The main workflow is directing gepolymaskgen to create or load an image as a reference for masking, generating as mask based on desired regions, feathering the mask edges as needed, and then writing out the resulting mask.
+Here are the main gepolymaskgen options:

 gepolymaskgen